 But it can also be of use to end-users in the following cases:

 •A token is not converted the way you expect.
-Viewing the p-Code allows you to determine if the token processing you expected was indeed sent to QuarkXPress or InDesign.
+Viewing the p-Code allows you to determine if the token processing you expected was indeed sent to QuarkXPress.
 If not, then you may have misunderstood the behavior of a particular token, or there may be a bug in the code that generates the p-Code.

-•QuarkXPress or InDesign crashes at a particular point of the token processing step of diary generation.
-Using the keep log of errors and the activity log it generates, you can pinpoint the page and object number that caused the crash and view what token processing QuarkXPress or InDesign was attempting before it crashed.
+•QuarkXPress crashes at a particular point of the token processing step of diary generation.
+Using the keep log of errors and the activity log it generates, you can pinpoint the page and object number that caused the crash and view what token processing QuarkXPress was attempting before it crashed.

 The p-Code Viewer window is made up of 3 main parts; the list of p-Code instructions on the left, the details of the current instruction processing in the center, and the origin of the current instruction on the right.

 •The Diary Page column refers to the page number of the output file.